Many Singaporean’s think retirement is far away so they only care about building wealth and not so much about taking distribution.

-Exploring various Dynamic Retirement Withdrawal methods to make your Wealth Last
+Exploring various Dynamic Retirement Withdrawal methods to Increase the Longevity of Your Wealth in Retirement

 There are a few path’s to Rome when it comes to planning how to spend down your money in retirement or financial independence.
 How would we ensure that our money would last for as long as we live?

 There are many ways such as purchasing annuities, building a bond ladder, having a stocks and bonds portfolio.